HACK3R-CRYPTO/property-tycoon-mantle/contracts/README.md

 TokenSwap: MNT to TYCOON token swap.
 Players buy TYCOON tokens with MNT.
 Exchange rate: 1 MNT = 100 TYCOON tokens.

-MockRWA: Mock Real-World Asset contract for demo and testing.
-Implements ERC-721 standard.
+MockRWA: Mock Real-World Asset contract for demo and testing. **Currently used for this demo instead of real Chronicle Oracle RWA.** Implements ERC-721 standard.
 Replaced with real RWA contracts in production.
 Simulates tokenized real estate assets.
+Chronicle Oracle integration is ready but not actively used in this demo.

 ## Prerequisites